 Art and architect enthusiasts should visit Telfair Museums at Telfair Academy.
 Housed in a former mansion dating from 1818-1819, the academy contains two 19th-century period rooms and 19th- and 20th-century art.
 Guests should expect to see paintings and sculptures from American and European artists, including George Bellows, Gari Melchers and Robert Henri.

 Admission to Telfair Academy also provides access to two additional Savannah museums.
 The Jepson Center houses contemporary art collections, community gallery, and interactive gallery for children and families.
-The Owen-Thomas House showcases one of the city’s most prominent families and explores the lives of slaves who were held at the house.
+Owen-Thomas House showcases one of the city’s most prominent families and explores the lives of slaves who stayed at the house.
 Tours cover history from 1819 until the 1950s.

 Ships of the Sea Maritime Museum

-Ships of the Sea Maritime Museum offers an indoor attraction and onsite gardens.
-Its main attraction, the Scarbrough House, houses exhibits such as models, paintings and maritime antiques.
+Ships of the Sea Maritime Museum offers an indoor attraction and gardens.
+Its main attraction, Scarbrough House, has exhibits such as models, paintings and maritime antiques.
 Inside the house, see nine galleries of ship models featuring colonial vessels, ocean-going steamers, and modern Navy ships.
 Most models are built to a 3/8 scale, and include The Steamship Savannah, City of Savannah and The Titanic.